rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/apptainer.md

 For more information, check Apptainer's website [about mount points](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html).

+## Other considerations

-## Architecture considerations
+### Architecture considerations

 Software build for specific architecture, can be only executed on the systems of the same architecture.
 For example, an apptainer image build on Apple M1 (ARM) or PowerPC (RISC) architecture will not run on x86 systems and vice versa.

 The software compiled within the apptainer image can also have issues when running on same type of architecture, but older genration.
 For example, the software inside the image compiled on a modern x86 architecture CPU and with high level of optimization, can fail from running on older architecture CPU.
 This happens because compiled binary contains instructions of modern processor, that older ones cannot understand.
 Running software build on older architectures, should work on any new architecture of a same type.

-## Licence considerations
+### Licence considerations

 A non-free software - a closed-source or proprietary software, can be used within the licence agreement of that software.
 Using a proprietary software from publicly available containers are not allowed.
 And conversly also creating and publicly share your own containers with closed-source software is usually prohibited.

 Before using, and sharing containers, please check for software limitations, which can be (among many others) limited to

- - group-wide, company-wide, enterprise-wide use,
+* group-wide, company-wide, enterprise-wide use,
- - use on-premise only or geographically limited - for example to a region or country,
+* use on-premise only or geographically limited - for example to a region or country,
- - limited to specific person (in some cases only when working at specific company and/or position),
+* limited to specific person (in some cases only when working at specific company and/or position),
- - prohibited from running in the cloud,
+* prohibited from running in the cloud,
- - locked to a specific host or hardware (MAC address limited).
+* locked to a specific host or hardware (MAC address limited).

-### Environment variables
+## Environment variables

 If you have environment variables set outside of your container, on the host, then by default they will be available inside the container.
 You can overwrite variable set inside container by defining it outside first.
 The variables that can overwrite the default set ones start with `APPTAINERENV_...`, f.e.